bonitasoft/bonita-doc/md/manage-a-process.md

 #### Create a map of variables and values and start a process instance

-Version 6.1 of Bonita BPM introduces a new method for starting a case of process and setting the variables.
+Version 6.1 of Bonita introduces a new method for starting a case of process and setting the variables.

 Create a map specifying the values of the variables required to start a case, then pass it to the `instantiateProcess` method, as shown in the following example:
 ```java